yapeansa/yapeansa/README.md

 # Hello there, I'm Yago Pereira

 I'm a front-end web developer specialized in the ReactJS library.
-I graduated with bachelor's degree in Mathematics from Federel University of Juiz de Fora, MG.
-Currently finishing the master's degree in Mathematics at the same institution.
+Bachelor's degree in Mathematics from Federel University of Juiz de Fora (UFJF), MG.
+Master's degree in Mathematics at the same institution.

 ## My Stack